keymetrics/keymetrics.github.io/docs/keymetrics/tracing.md

 Then record all requests made or received by them then sended to PM2 to be aggregated.
 The impact on performance should be low since there is no heavy logic done in your process except wrap modules and sending data.

+## Things to know
+- PM2 will wait 10 minutes after you started your application to send data (to aggregate enough value for them to be relevant).
+- You can find the dashboard showing the context of a transaction (your source code), we retrieve it using the V8 API and sometimes (when module using too much async code) we can loose the code that start this request, especially for mongodb.
+- There isnt any AVERAGE computed, only [MEDIAN](https://en.wikipedia.org/wiki/Median) value.
+- The dataset used to compute percentiles (so median and p95) are all values aggregated over the last hour (see [implementation](https://github.com/keymetrics/pmx/blob/master/lib/utils/probes/Histogram.js))

 When received by PM2, transactions are aggregated depending on their path (so without the query), for example :
 - `/api/users/1` and `/api/users/2` will be aggregated together because PM2 detected the `1` and `2` has identifier
 - `/api/users/search` and `/api/users/1` will not be aggregated together because `search` isnt a identifier